wp-plugins/mmww/readme.txt

      {creditoriginal}
      {copyright}

+= Wordpress information for all files =

+     {wp:attachmentid} gives the post id of the present post.
+     {wp:parentid} gives the post id of the post to which this media file is attached.
+     {wp:parenttitle} gives the title of the post to which this media file is attached.
+     {wp:parentslug} gives the slug (url fragment) of the post to which this media file is attached.

+These may be missing if those values are unknown at the time of media creation.
+Reloading the media metadata will insert them.

 = A note about timestamps =

 MMWW has a setting that allows attachment dates to be set using the timestamp in the media's metadata.